agroshvillis/VizAn/docs/MANUAL.rst

-into biochemical network layout user adds Label element near the reaction line element, as  numerical representation field to visualize FBA and FVA optimisation data (Fig 3):
+into biochemical network layout user adds Label element near the reaction line element, as  numerical representation field to visualize FBA and FVA optimisation data (Fig 3).
+This label must in the form "REACTION_LABEL SOME_FLUX_VALUE", for example "PGI 0.00".
+If REACTION_LABEL is not from BiGG database, then the informational tooltip will not work.

 .. figure:: img/figure3.png
     :scale: 50%